albertwy/IWAN/README.md

 - sarcasm_data.json **[Official Dataset Annoation]**

 ### Some Details
-- We extract the word-level, utterance-level and context features from the mutlimodal inputs.
+- We extract the word-level, utterance-level and context features from the multimodal inputs.
 - We perform [feature selection](https://scikit-learn.org/stable/modules/feature_selection.html#feature-selection-using-selectfrommodel) for the audio features to reduce the feature dimension.
 - We first train the model and then extract the features before the classification layer.
 The extraced features are feed into the **SVM** to obtian the final results.